-- Employers are required to prepare a health and safety plan for their employees including hazard recognition training and training on personal protective equipment. - Employees must complete the Project Safety Orientation Program - Employers must certify that their employees operating cranes, fork lifts, loaders, or other powered equipment are trained and/or certified to operate this equipment
+- Employers are required to prepare a health and safety plan for their employees including training on hazard recognition and use of personal protective equipment. - Employees must complete the Project Safety Orientation Program. - Employers must certify that their employees operating cranes, forklifts, loaders, or other powered equipment are trained and/or certified to operate this equipment.